finn-no/recsys_slates_dataset/README.md

 # FINN.no Recommender Systems Slate Dataset
-This repository accompany the paper ["Dynamic Slate Recommendation with Gated Recurrent Units and Thompson Sampling"](https://arxiv.org/abs/2104.15046) by Simen Eide, David S. Leslie and Arnoldo Frigessi.
-The article is under review, and the pre-print can be obtained [here](https://arxiv.org/abs/2104.15046).

-The repository is organized as follows:
-- The dataset is placed in (`data/`).
-- The code open sourced from the article is found in (`code/`).
-However, we are in the process of making the data more generally available which makes the paper code incompatible with the current (newer) version of the data.
-Please use [the v1.0 release of the repository](https://github.com/finn-no/recsys-slates-dataset/tree/v1.0) for a compatible version of the code and dataset.

 We release the *FINN.no recommender systems slate dataset* to improve recommender systems research.
 The dataset includes both search and recommendation interactions between users and the platform over a 30 day period.
 The dataset has logged both exposures and clicks, *including interactions where the user did not click on any of the items in the slate*.